csc7/PP3_CI_QCSDA/README.md

 <br>

-- ### **404 page**
+- ### **Computed points message**

-It is a different page that appears in case there is any issue when loading the page, like a similar incorrect URL.
-It contains a light red background and contains the message *"Sorry, something went wrong."*.
+It is a message that shows the number of points to be reacquired, by category (distortion, average force and positioning issues).
+It gives information and informs the user that the program is running".

-*User Stories Addressed by this Feature:* 17; 27.*
+*User Stories Addressed by this Feature:* 1; 5 and 13.*

-*Please check "7.
+*Please check "9.
 Testing of User Stories" for more details.*
 <details>
     <summary>Check Image</summary>